Robert Hersant

 Robert Hersant (/fr/; 30 January 1920 - 21 April 1996) was a French newspaper magnate.
-He was a leader in the pro-Nazi youth movement during the Vichy wartime years, but after prison time built a major newspaper empire and engaged in conservative politics.
-At the time of his death he operated 40 publications and employed 8,000 people, but failed in his leap into television.
+He was a leader in the pro-Nazi youth movement during wartime years of collaborationist Vichy France, but after prison time built a major newspaper empire and engaged in conservative politics.
+At the time of his death, he operated 40 publications and employed 8,000 people, but failed in his leap into television.